mild-blue/txmatching/documentation/README.md

 Furthermore, for a brief summarization of this match, we select HLA code and MFI that best represents the presence or absence of a crossmatch.

-Further logic of calculating **the summary HLA code and the summary MFI** is used only for codes that have a match type the same as the summary match type.
-We consider all the rest codes as less important for the summary section.
+For summary HLA code, we consider only the the matches with frequent HLA codes (up to some edge cases described later in this text).
+From those matches, we filter out those with highest severity (based on match type).
+Rest of the codes are less important and not considered for the summary.

 #### How to calculate summary match type?
 In the summary, we only show the most important crossmatch level that has occurred in the assumed HLA types.